-On 25th May 2018 a new law will be imposed called the General Data Protection Regulation (or the GDPR for short).
+On 25th May 2018 a new law came into force called the General Data Protection Regulation (or the GDPR for short).

 Video courtesy of ThinkBDA Limited

-The GDPR will override the Data Protection Act 1998 and, in doing so, will bring about the biggest change to data protection law in over 20 years.
+The GDPR has overridden the Data Protection Act 1998 and, in doing so, has brought about the biggest change to data protection law in over 20 years.
 The Brexit vote caused widespread confusion as to the future applicability of the GDPR to organisations in the United Kingdom.
-However, it has now been made clear that businesses should prepare to comply with the GDPR regardless of Brexit.
+However, it has been made clear that businesses should comply with the GDPR regardless of Brexit.

-The countdown clock to its implementation is therefore ticking and all organisations, regardless of their size or remit, will have to take notice of the GDPR and be prepared for it.
+All organisations, regardless of their size or remit, will have to take notice of the GDPR and comply with it.

-Many businesses will be unsure of what they should actually be doing to get ready.
-Getting to grips with the GDPR can certainly appear daunting and here at Franklins we are available to offer Partner led tailored advice and assistance which is focused on the steps that an organisation should put in place to get themselves ready.
+Many businesses will be unsure of what they should actually have done to comply.
+Getting to grips with the GDPR can certainly appear daunting and here at Franklins we are available to offer Partner led tailored advice and assistance which is focused on the steps that an organisation should put in place to get themselves compliant.

 - Implementation of measures under the GDPR will, in some cases, require the appointment of a data protection officer.
-An organisation will therefore need to make an assessment as to whether or not it is required to appoint a data protection officer.
+An organisation therefore needs to make an assessment as to whether or not it is required to appoint a data protection officer.

 - When appointing a data processor (which could include a supplier or sub-contractor), a data controller must ensure that a written data processing agreement is in place which meets detailed requirements set out in the GDPR.

-Why should you seek legal assistance to prepare for the GDPR?
+Why should you seek legal assistance to comply with the GDPR?

-If you are asking yourself why you should engage us to assist you with your preparation for the GDPR’s implementation, the answer is quite simple: you will be compliant with the new law from when it comes into force, you will be able to demonstrate your compliance and, as a result, you will mitigate the risk of investigative action, negative publicity and losing ground to better-prepared competitors.
+If you are asking yourself why you should engage us to assist you with your compliance with the GDPR, the answer is quite simple: you will be compliant with the new law, you will be able to demonstrate your compliance and, as a result, you will mitigate the risk of investigative action, negative publicity and losing ground to better-compliant competitors.

 As a firm, we are adopting a four stage approach to assisting businesses with the GDPR as follows:

-- Stage 1: if an organisation wishes to receive our assistance, we will send them a questionnaire and documentation request for them to complete and return so that we can understand how the GDPR is likely to impact upon them.
+- Stage 1: if an organisation wishes to receive our assistance, we will send them a questionnaire and documentation request for them to complete and return so that we can understand how the GDPR will impact upon them.

 - Stage 2: we will then consider the responses and documentation provided to us.
 Based on this review, we will provide a proposal for providing written advice on the GDPR which is tailored to the business.